SNI22/evolving-soft-robots/README.md

 This repository contains code for the paper [Sim-to-Real Transfer of Co-Optimized Soft Robot Crawlers]().

+The paper was an extention to the previous paper [Soft Robots Learn to Crawl: Jointly Optimizing Design and Control with Sim-to-Real Transfer](https://arxiv.org/abs/2202.04575)

 It provides the code for model order reduction, co-optimiztion of design and control, and testing the optimized design-control pairs in simulation.